Artsia/my-app/README.md

-Here I build an API that retrieves information about the one piece anime.
+#Here I build an API that retrieves information about the one piece anime.
+I am still creating more routes for this project.

 #Stack
 - Nodejs
 - Express
-- javascript
+- Javascript
-- web scraper
+- Cheerio (web scraper)
-- axios
+- Axios API